FNS02/Stats399-Activity-1/README.md

 ### 2. Read and Preprocess the Data

-Read the CSV file containing the sentiment survey data.
-Assign appropriate column names to the dataset for clarity and create an `id` column to uniquely identify each row.
+Read and create a dataframe for the CSV file containing the sentiment survey data.
+Assign appropriate column names to the dataset for clarity and create an `id` column to give each row a unique number.

 ```r
 data <- read_csv("sentiment-survey-data.csv")